-The nominating committee is appointed for a one year term to develop a slate of officers for the ALSC Board and members to be elected to the Caldecott, Newbery, Sibert and Wilder committees.
+The nominating and leadership development committee is appointed for a two-year term to develop a slate of officers for the ALSC Board and members to be elected to the Caldecott, Newbery, Sibert and Wilder committees.
+Additionally, the committee develops activities to support the development of potential future candidates for governance positions.
 The committee is appointed by the president-elect during the fall of first taking office.
 It has been tradition that the past-president shall be appointed to serve on the committee the year after leaving the Board since s/he will have recent knowledge of active and involved members.
 The past-president is usually invited to serve as chair.
 The committee begins their work at the Midwinter meeting and through conference calls during the spring.
 Members appointed to the nominating committee should not be potential candidates to stand for office nor should they be current members of the Board.
 Members may serve more than once on the Nominating Committee, but not more than three times, and not more than once in five years, except for chairs, who may serve a chair term within five years of a term as a member of this committee.

 - Follow the ALA elections calendar

 - Consult the ALSC Bylaws and other supporting documentation